Butch Feher

-Raymond G. "Butch" Feher (born May 19, 1954 in Flint, Michigan) is a retired professional basketball shooting guard as a member of the Phoenix Suns (1976–77).
+Raymond G. "Butch" Feher (born May 19, 1954, in Flint, Michigan) is an American former professional basketball shooting guard as a member of the Phoenix Suns (1976–77).
 He attended Vanderbilt University, where as a member of the school's basketball team he scored 30 points three separate times.
 He was drafted by the Suns during the second round of the 1976 NBA draft.